strongqa/howitzer/README.md

 - Independent of test web application, its technologies and languages.
 - Fast installation of the complete testing infrastructure (takes less than 5 minutes).
 - Flexible configuration of the test framework.
-- Possibility to choose between Cucumber or RSpec BDD tool.
+- Possibility to choose between Cucumber, RSpec or Turnip BDD tool.
 - Integration with SauceLabs, Testingbot, BrowserStack and MailGun web services.
 - Easy tests support.
 - Ability to execute tests against to both browserless driver and actual browsers with no changes in your tests.